Do Dogs Dream?

-In a petMD article, Neuroscientist Matt Wilson claims that dog’s dreams are traced back to their experiences throughout their day.
-So, when you take your pup on a long walk or to the dog park where they are chasing squirrels, playing, and sniffing around, it’s likely these experiences pop up in dreams.
+The reason dogs have these types of dreams is because sleep helps animals understand and categorize the events of the day.
+When you take your pup on a long walk where they are chasing squirrels, playing, and sniffing around, it’s likely these experiences will pop up in their dreams.

 What To Do When Your Dog is Dreaming

 Much like us humans, dogs need their beauty sleep.
 Adult dogs can sleep anywhere from 12 to 14 hours a day, while puppies can snooze for as much as 18 hours a day.

 Not only is it healthy for your furry friend to get their z’s, but studies have shown that dogs who sleep more are happier.
 Our suggestion is that if you find your pup is taking a midday snooze, it is best to let them be and not interrupt their sleep cycle.

 The next time you see your pup fast asleep and twitching, running, or barking, you can rest assured that they are simply dreaming about what they love most!

 For more fun answers to your pet parent questions, join our Best Friends Club!
 Each month you’ll receive fun facts and information to stay up-to-date on your furry friend’s health, nutrition and happiness as well as discounts on Bil-Jac products!